Humanized/yii2-maintenance/USAGE.md

 ### Bypassing Redirection Behavior

+By default, all requests are caught and a 503 HTTP Exception is thrown.
+The behavior provides multiple ways to bypass the default redirection flow.

 #### force (boolean)

-Bypasses standard maintenance-mode status check, forcing it to always evaluate to true evaluation to true
+Bypasses standard maintenance-mode status check, forcing it to always evaluate to true

 #### bypassPermission (string)